nestauk/dsp_nesta_brain/documentation/how_to_update_knowledge_base.md

 **`subdirectories`**:`Optional[List[str]]`
 > a list of subdirectories on the website which you wish to limit the search to; note that a separate search will be conducted for each of these subdirectories in turn

-*Google Programmable Search limits*: Note that only a 100 search results can be returned from Google Programmable Search for each distinct search, where a distinct search is a combination of query, url and subdirectory.
+*Note: Google Programmable Search limits*: Note that only a 100 search results can be returned from Google Programmable Search for each distinct search, where a distinct search is a combination of query, url and subdirectory.
 Furthermore, if more than 100 searches a day are required, a billing account will need to be set up.
 See [this Google webpage](https://developers.google.com/custom-search/v1/overview#:~:text=Custom%20Search%20JSON%20API%20provides,to%2010k%20queries%20per%20day.) for more details.

 *Settings relevant to given_urls mode*